billbrod/foveated-metamers/README.md

 wget -O- https://osf.io/td3ea/download | tar xvz -C .
 ```

-NOTE: the OSF project is currently private and so the above will
-fail. need to remember to make it public for that to work

 You should now have three directories here: `raw_images`, `ref_images` and
 `norm_stats`. `raw_images` should contain four `.NEF` (Nikon's raw format)
 images: `azulejos`, `flower`, `tiles`, and `market`. `norm_stats` should contain